sgumirov/mailspider/README.md

 AT for this case: EmailNestedMessageTest.testBareAttachmentIssue().
 Tested is against 'issue.eml'.
 - Version 1.3.
 Changed name of email accept rules (".accept" added): email.accept.rules.config.filename, multiple options added, added retries removed in case of output endpoint failure.
--- Now loading pricehook config from network, see below in 'Pricehook IDs tagging config loading from network'
+  - Now loading pricehook config from network, see below in 'Pricehook IDs tagging config loading from network'
 - Version 1.2.
 Deployed with pricehook tagging.
 - Version 1.1.
 An officially deployed at the customer installation.

+### Changes in 1.15

+JSON parsing library `jackson` replaced with `gson` in this release.
+Pushed as new release since it's a major refactoring, however internal and does not change any API.

 ### Changes in 1.14